chekz/axway-open-docs/content/en/docs/apim_reference/config_files_reference.md

 ## passphrasePolicy.json

-This file is edited though the following API call, **ENTER_LINK_TO_SWAGGER_UI_PASSPHRASE_POLICY_API_CALL,** but it can be changed manually.
-There is no option to edit this through the UI right now.Configures rules around passhphrase requirements for nodemanagers and groups.
+This file is edited though the following API call, **ENTER_LINK_TO_SWAGGER_UI_PASSPHRASE_POLICY_API_CALL,** but it can be changed manually (there is no option to edit this through the UI right now).
+Configures rules around passphrase requirements for nodemanagers and groups.

 ```
 apigateway/conf/passphrasePolicy.json